 Investment Rating: 2.9

-📈 Exit Strategy / Holding Period: If already holding, consider reducing exposure on rallies near ₹950–₹1,000.
-Long-term holding is not advisable unless earnings stabilize and ROE improves.
-Conservative investors should avoid fresh entry until valuations normalize.
+📈 Exit Strategy / Holding Period: If already holding, consider a short-to-medium horizon (12–18 months) to capitalize on momentum.
+Exit should be considered if price approaches 1,100–1,150 ₹ resistance without fundamental improvement.
+Long-term holding is not recommended unless earnings stabilize and ROE improves significantly.

 ✅ Positive